Engin Arık: Career

-In 1979, Arik returned to Turkey and joined the Department of Physics at Boğaziçi University, first as a lecturer, then in 1981 as an associate professor.
-In 1983, Arik briefly left her position at the university to work in industry with Control Data Corporation.
-Arik would return to Boğaziçi University in 1985 and in 1988, she received a full professorship.
+In 1979, Arık returned to Turkey and joined the Department of Physics at Boğaziçi University, first as a lecturer, then in 1981 as an associate professor.
+In 1983, Arık briefly left her position at the university to work in industry with Control Data Corporation.
+Arık would return to Boğaziçi University in 1985 and in 1988, she received a full professorship.

-While teaching at Boğaziçi University, Arik performed research in the field of high energy physics.
+While teaching at Boğaziçi University, Arık performed research in the field of high energy physics.
 Her work faced limitations due to a scarcity of resources in Turkey available for this area of research.
-In the beginning of the 1990s, Arik joined experiments at CERN as a collaborator.
+In the early 1990s she joined experiments at CERN as a collaborator.
 Experiments she was a part of include: CHARM II, CHORUS, Spin Muon Collaboration (SMC), ATLAS, and CERN Axion Solar Telescope (CAST).
-During her career, Arik was a supporter of a movement for Turkey to become a full member of CERN as opposed to an associate member.
+During her career Arık supported a movement for Turkey to become a full member of CERN as opposed to an associate member.
+A supporter of women in science, she was amongst the founders of the ATLAS Women's Network.

-From 1997 to 2000, Arik was appointed to represent Turkey at the Comprehensive Nuclear Test Ban Treaty Organization, which was held at the headquarters of the International Atomic Energy Agency (IAEA) in Vienna, Austria.
-During this time, Arik commuted between Geneva, Istanbul and Vienna.
-Arik spoke often about the use of Thorium as an energy source in a new generation of Nuclear Power Plants, calling it "the most strategic material of the 21st century."
+From 1997 to 2000 Arık was appointed to represent Turkey at the Comprehensive Nuclear Test Ban Treaty Organization, which was held at the headquarters of the International Atomic Energy Agency (IAEA) in Vienna, Austria.
+During this time, Arık commuted between Geneva, Istanbul and Vienna.
+Arık spoke often about the use of thorium as an energy source in a new generation of Nuclear Power Plants, calling it "the most strategic material of the 21st century."

-Throughout her career, Arik published more than 100 studies in the fields of experimental high energy physics, detectors, Nuclear Physics applications, and mathematical physics.
+Throughout her career, Arık published more than 100 studies in the fields of experimental high energy physics (HEP), detectors, applications of nuclear physics, and mathematical physics.
+She was the vice president of the Turkish Physical Society between 2001 and 2003.
+After she died she was described as a "bannerbearer" for HEP in her country, and "one of the engin(es)" for the HEP community.